7 Different Types Of Microphones For Recording

-The reason being is that the mics are inexpensive, very versatile and can be used on almost any musical sound sources.
+The reason being is that they are inexpensive, very versatile and can be used on almost any musical sound source.

-Due to the mics insensitiveness, you will often find the dynamic mic to be very useful on loud sources, like the snare drums, and bass cabs.
+Due to the mic insensitiveness, you will often find the dynamic mic to be very useful on loud sources, like drums, electric guitars, and bass amps.

-Given the affordability and versatility of the mics, you should add this microphone type to your collection as your studio starts to age.
+Given the affordability and versatility of the mic, you should definitely add this microphone type to your collection.

-The condenser mic is probably going to be the first types of microphones that a new studio owner buys if they want to record their vocals.
+The condenser mic is probably going to be the first type of microphones that a new studio owner buys if they want to record their vocals.